fonnesbeck/pymc_tutorial/README.rst

 bundled with these prerequisites.
 Note that depending on the currency of these distributions, some packages may need to be updated manually.

-For Mac OS X 10.6 (Leopard) users, a script for installing all the key dependencies, as well as a recent build of PyMC, can be downloaded from the SciPy Superpack page.
+For Mac OS X 10.6 (Leopard) users, a script for installing all the key dependencies, as well as a recent build of PyMC, can be downloaded from the `SciPy Superpack page`_.

 If instead of installing the prebuilt binaries you prefer (or have) to build ``pymc`` yourself, make sure you have a Fortran and a C compiler.
 There are free